 Custom-built fire pits add warmth and ambiance to the pool area in the evenings or later in the season.
 They can integrate with your pool design and be built in different sizes from metal, natural stone, interlocking stone, or concrete.
 An outdoor fireplace is a statement piece that can be built on the edge of the pool deck or patio.
 It provides light, warmth, and a focal point for entertaining.

 Water features are upscale additions to pool areas.
 They can serve as focal points and should always complement the other elements.
 Consider the scale as well as shape and materials.
 Natural-looking, freeform pools pair well with stone water features, while formal and modern pools demand sleeker designs.
 Some popular types of water features include fountains, waterfalls, water walls, rain curtains, and bubblers.

 Designing Your Backyard Oasis

 Installing a pool adds so much to your home and lifestyle, and there are endless options for the shape, materials, and extra amenities.
-Give State of the Art Landscaping a call when you’re ready for an in-ground pool company to design your oasis.
+Contact State of the Art Landscaping when you’re ready for an in-ground pool company to design your oasis.
 We would love to help you create the backyard paradise of your dreams!